learnk8s/learnk8s.io/src/bsk201903/connectMultipleClusters.md

 _Or should you have a lot of smaller clusters and find a way to manage and synchronise them?_

+## A cluster to rule them all

-Creating a single cluster that uses a unified network isn't recommended due to challenges such as:
+_Creating a single cluster that uses a unified network is a challenge._

-- **Distributing traffic using Kube-proxy.** Your requests could land in one region and being redirected to another
-- **Etcd being very picky when it comes to network latency.** etcd is so sensitive to network latency that even not running SSD disk could cause delays in reconciliations and slowdowns in your cluster.
+Consider what happens during a network partition.

+If you host a single master node, half of your fleet won't be able to receive new commands because it's unable to reach the master.

+And that includes old routing tables (`kube-proxy` is unable to download new ones) and no more Pods (the kubelet fails to ask for updates).

+What's worse is that Kubernetes marks the nodes that it can't see as _Lost_ and reschedules the missing Pods on the existing Nodes.

+**So you end up having twice as many Pods.**

+If you decide to have one master node for each region, you have to fight etcd.

+etcd uses the [raft protocol](http://thesecretlivesofdata.com/raft/) to agree on a value before it's written to disk.

+In other words, the majority of the nodes have to reach consensus before any value is written in the database.

+If the latency between the etcd instances spikes, it takes longer to agree and write the value to disk.

+The delay is propagated to the Kubernetes controllers.

+The controller manager takes longer to be notified of a change and to write the response to the database.

+And since you have a series of controllers, **like a chain reaction, the entire cluster becomes incredibly slow.**

+You should know that etcd is so sensitive to latency that [the official documentation recommend using SSD disks](https://coreos.com/etcd/docs/latest/faq.html#deployment) instead of regular hard drives.

+**At the moment, there are no good examples of a stretched network for a single cluster.**

-Most of the effort from the community and the SIG-cluster group is focussed on the latter question — finding a way to orchestrate clusters in the same way that Kubernetes orchestrates containers.
+Most of the effort from the community and the SIG-cluster group is focussed on answering another question: cluster federation — finding a way to orchestrate clusters in the same way that Kubernetes orchestrates containers.

-### Option #1 — Federated clusters with kubefed
+## Option #1 — Federated clusters with kubefed

 The official response from SIG-cluster is [kubefed2 — a revised version of the original kube federation client and operator](https://github.com/kubernetes-sigs/federation-v2).